-Smart Data focuses on revealing the Value and Veracity from the Volume, Variety and Velocity of Big Data to meet the vital challenge of identifying relevant and valuable information among the plethora of data available.
+Smart Data focuses on revealing the Value and Veracity of the Volume, Variety, and Velocity of Big Data to meet the vital challenge of identifying relevant and valuable information among the plethora of data available.

 ENSAI is currently the only French engineering school accredited to offer an all-English program with this unique training, combining Statistics and Computer Science.
 ENSAI was first accredited by the French Ministry of Higher Education and Research to deliver a Master of Science in Big Data in 2014 (known as a Master international or DNM in the French nomenclature).

 ENSAI has many years of experience dispensing multidisciplinary training (Statistics, Computer Science, and Econometrics), numerous international corporate and academic partnerships, a Big Data Academic Platform established by GENES, and a Big Data research chair financed by the Institut Louis Bachelier and the Fondation du Risque.

 ENSAI's Master of Science in Statistics for Smart Data will meet the very important needs of corporations and organizations of all kinds for graduate-level training that remains rare in academic offerings on the French, European, and international stage.

 The structure of this Master's program is composed of one semester of coursework at ENSAI, followed by a 4 to 6-month internship in France or abroad within the professional world or academia/research laboratories.

 Prior to the start of the Academic Year, the students will be given the opportunity to attend courses (75h) designed to reinforce different notions in Computer Science, Statistics, and Mathematics.
 After the beginning of the semester, students will learn methodologies and practical skills, acquire core concepts of data management, and learn how to use the tools necessary to access, treat, and analyze massive amounts of heterogeneous data.